 When the adrenal glands are damaged or fail to function properly, the production of these hormones is compromised.
 This leads to various symptoms and health complications associated with Addison's disease.
 Understanding the causes, stages, and types of Addison's disease is essential for early diagnosis and effective management of this condition.

-Addison's disease, also known as primary adrenal insufficiency, is a chronic condition.
-It is characterised by the inability of the adrenal glands to produce sufficient amounts of cortisol and aldosterone.
-The most common cause of Addison's disease is an autoimmune response, where the body's immune system mistakenly attacks and damages the adrenal glands.
+Addison’s disease, also known as primary adrenal insufficiency, is a chronic condition characterised by the inability of the adrenal glands to produce sufficient amounts of cortisol and aldosterone.
+The most common cause of Addison’s disease is an autoimmune response (approximately 75% to 80% of cases in developed countries), where the body’s immune system mistakenly attacks and damages the adrenal glands (Gupta and Ansari, 2022).

 Addison's disease can be classified into two primary types based on the underlying cause of adrenal insufficiency.
 They are as follows:

-Primary Adrenal Insufficiency (PAI): PAI is the most common form of Addison's disease, accounting for approximately 70% of cases.
+Primary Adrenal Insufficiency (PAI): PAI, caused by autoimmune adrenalitis, is the most common form of Addison's disease in developed countries, accounting for approximately 75-80% of cases (Gupta and Ansari, 2022).
 In PAI, the adrenal glands themselves are damaged, leading to insufficient hormone production.
 The most common cause of PAI is an autoimmune disorder, where the body's immune system mistakenly attacks and destroys the adrenal glands.
-Other potential causes of PAI include infections, such as tuberculosis or fungal infections, and less frequently, adrenal gland tumours or genetic disorders.
+Other potential causes of PAI include infections, such as tuberculosis or fungal infections, and, less frequently, adrenal gland tumours or genetic disorders.

 Understanding the different types of Addison's disease is important for accurate diagnosis and targeted treatment.
 While primary and secondary symptoms of adrenal insufficiency may be similar, the underlying causes and management strategies may differ.
 Proper diagnosis and treatment by a healthcare professional are essential for effectively managing Addison's disease and preventing potential complications.